 Respiratory physicians are medical doctors with special training and skills in the diagnosis and treatment of lung conditions and diseases.

 Respiratory physicians might work with people who have sleep disorders, but they must do special training to be certified as sleep physicians.

 Why your child might see a respiratory physician

-If your child has breathing problems, he might see a respiratory physician.
+If your child has breathing problems, they might see a respiratory physician.
 A respiratory physician might also treat breathing problems related to conditions like asthma, cystic fibrosis, persistent cough and other lung conditions.

 If your child sees a respiratory physician, the physician will examine your child, looking carefully at your child’s growth, heart and lungs.
 The physician might do a test to see how well your child’s lungs are working or order an X-ray to find out what’s going on.

 The respiratory physician will also work out the best treatment for your child, which might include medication like a puffer.

 Before going to a respiratory physician

-Before seeing a respiratory physician, it’s a good idea to find out about the following things:
+Before seeing a respiratory physician, it’s a good idea to find out about the things like the following:

 - Why you’re going: talk with your GP or the specialist who referred you about why you need to see a respiratory physician.

 - Appointments: do you need to make the appointment, or will the GP make it for you?
 Does the appointment need to be in person, or can it be via telehealth?